-CoachNow brought me on as their Lead UI/UX Designer to conduct user research, redesign, and improve experiences for their remote coaching communication apps.
+CoachNow hired me as Lead UI/UX Designer to research, redesign, and improve their remote coaching app experience.

 KPI's | 2017 | 2019 |